DC Area OD Practitioners CoP

 Topic: Working with Difficult Client Situations and Ones that Were Easy

 So, how may we deal with difficult situations we never anticipated or experienced?
 Often, we need some help thinking through how to most effectively manage those clients and ourselves.
 This session will be an opportunity for you to talk with colleagues in small groups about difficult client situations you have/had and get thoughts from them.
-Also, it will be a great learning opportunity for you to celebrate any that were easy.
+It will also be a great learning opportunity for you and to celebrate any success you’ve had, and if you’ve not yet had any OD clients, you can learn a lot too.

 Presenters: Mark Sachs and Stephen Dix